 - Being tired

 - Withdrawn and unhappy

 - Anxious and avoiding people

 - Difficulty making friends

 - Poor language and communication skills

 - Poor social skills

 - Missing school

-- 5.7 Pupil Sexual Exploitation (CSE) and Pupil Criminal Exploitation (CCE): Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a pupil into sexual or criminal activity.
+- forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
 In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
 The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.
 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
 Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online'

-Further information & guidance please refer to; Pupil Sexual Exploitation: Definition and Guidance for Practitioners (DfE Feb 2017)
+Further information & guidance please refer to; Child Sexual Exploitation: Definition and Guidance for Practitioners (DfE Feb 2017)

-Signs and Symptoms of Pupil Sexual Exploitation, Pupil Criminal Exploitation: Sexual and Criminal exploitation involves varying degrees of coercion, intimidation or enticement, including unwanted pressure from peers to have sex, sexual bullying including cyber bullying and grooming.
+Signs and Symptoms of Child Sexual Exploitation, Child Criminal Exploitation: Sexual and Criminal exploitation involves varying degrees of coercion, intimidation or enticement, including unwanted pressure from peers to have sex, sexual bullying including cyber bullying and grooming.
 It is important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse and some do not recognise that they are being exploited.
-However, there are a number of tell-tale signs that the pupil may be being groomed for sexual exploitation.
+However, there are a number of tell-tale signs that the child may be being groomed for sexual exploitation.